firecmsco/firecms/website/docs/migrating_from_alpha_versions.md

 Unfortunately we still need to rely on FirebaseUI, which still uses the compat version of Firebase JS SDK 9, so tree shaking has no effect.

+We have a very awesome new dark theme too ;)

 ## Separation of concerns